VATSIM-UK/sector-file-compiler/README.md

 `--validate` - If set, only runs the configuration check, linting and post-validation steps.
 Does not output files.

-`--skip-validation` - If set, the compiler will skip the post-parse validation phase of compilation,
+`--skip-validation` - If set, the compiler will skip the post-parse validation phase of compilation.
+If running in full compilation mode, will still produce output.

 `--strip-comments` - If set, any comments in the input will be removed.
 If an empty line is leftover, it will be discarded.